PIONIER Visitor Instructions

 - Read the Instrument and VLTI Manuals.

-- Know how to use P2PP, in case OBs need to be modified on the fly.
+- Know how to use p2, in case OBs need to be modified on the fly.

 - Have a defined observing strategy (scheduling of targets and calibrators).

-- Have a possible backup plan (should your source not be observable because of adverse sky conditions).
+- Have a possible backup plan (should your source not be observable because of adverse weather conditions such as restricton pointing towards the North).